| Delaware Divorce Laws

 a proceeding involving juvenile delinquency, contractual emancipation or enforcement under subchapter III of this chapter.

+(5) "Commencement" means the filing of the first pleading in a proceeding.
+(6) "Court" means the Family Court of the State.
 (7) "Home State" means the state in which a child lived with a parent or a person acting as a parent for at least 6 consecutive

 months immediately before the commencement of a child custody proceeding.
 In the case of a child less than 6 months of age,